Top 10 Things To Do In Sardinia

 9. Chasing the Rainbow in Bosa

 Extending from the banks of the Timo River up to the hilltop Malaspina Castle, Bosa is one of Sardinia’s prettiest towns.
 The maze of narrow alleys leading up to the castle is a vibrant mix of pastel-colored homes and lost tourists.
 After enjoying the views and peeking inside the 12th-century castle, find your way back down to level ground and grab a cup of coffee with the locals in the piazza before moving on.
-Bosa makes for a great day trip from Alghero or as part of a longer coast to coast road trip.
+Bosa makes for a great day trip from Alghero or as part of a longer coast-to-coast road trip.

 Bosa - Sardinia - view from castle